What is a stillbirth?

 If you are still pregnant, you will need to give birth to your baby.
 This is an extremely traumatic time for parents.

-Your midwife or obstetrician will discuss with you the best way for you to give birth and the types of pain relief available.
-You may be able to go home for a day or 2 before coming back to the hospital to give birth to your baby.
+Your midwife or obstetrician will discuss with you the best way for you to give birth.
+They will also talk about the types of pain relief available.
+You may be able to go home for a day or 2 before giving birth to your baby.

 Will I be able to see my baby?